kubevirt/user-guide/docs/virtual_machines/host-devices.md

     Taking `GRID T4-2A` and specifying it as the `mdevNameSelector` allows KubeVirt to find a corresponding mediated device by matching it against `/sys/class/mdev_bus/SLOT:BUS:DOMAIN.FUNCTION/$mdevUUID/mdev_type/name` for some values of `SLOT:BUS:DOMAIN.FUNCTION` and `$mdevUUID`.

  * External providers:
 `externalResourceProvider` field indicates that this resource is being provided by an external device plugin.
-KubeVirt in this case will only permit the usage of this device in the cluster but will leave the allocation and monitoring to an external device plugin.
+In this case, KubeVirt will only permit the usage of this device in the cluster but will leave the allocation and monitoring to an external device plugin.

 ## Staring a Virtual Machine

-HostDevices, as well as the existing GPUs field, will be able to reference both PCI and mediated devices
+Host devices can be assigned to virtual machines via the `gpus` and `hostDevices` fields.
+The `deviceNames` can reference both PCI and Mediated device resource names.

 ```
 kind: VirtualMachineInstance